What is CWD?

 Transporting Harvested Deer into Delaware

 Delaware has two primary laws in place to help prevent Delaware from becoming a state with CWD.
 If you are a hunter that plans to hunt in a state that has found CWD there are certain rules you need to adhere to regarding bringing your harvest back to Delaware.
 Currently 21 states and 2 Canadian provinces have detected CWD.
 The Division maintains a list of locations in which hunters are not allowed to bring portions of deer, elk, or moose, which are at high risk of having CWD infected tissues present back into Delaware.
 REMINDER: If you hunt deer, elk, moose or other cervids in other states and/or provinces, particularly those in which CWD has been detected, check with the respective fish and wildlife agencies regarding special regulations or specific advice for hunters as they may be more restrictive than Delaware’s laws.
 The list of restricted states is available on our website (www.fw.delaware.gov) or can be obtained by calling the Division at, (302) 735-3600.
-The following is a list of such parts:

 It shall be unlawful to import or possess any carcass or parts of a carcass of any member of the family Cervidae (deer, elk or moose) originating from an entire state or Canadian province or portion thereof, as described by the Delaware Division of Fish & Wildlife in which Chronic Wasting Disease has been found in free-ranging or captive deer.
 Notwithstanding the foregoing, the following parts may be imported into the state:

 The states locally that have found CWD which Delaware hunters are most likely to travel to are: Maryland, Pennsylvania, Virginia, and West Virginia.
 From these states, hunters are restricted from bringing entire deer carcasses and may only bring the above mentioned parts from the locations listed below.
-If hunters are hunting in portions of these states outside of those areas, they are not restricted in bringing their harvest back to Delaware.
+If hunters are hunting in portions of these states outside of those areas, they are not restricted from bringing their harvest back to Delaware.

 For a complete list of restricted areas within other states please visit the website above or contact the Division.